Karthickpk11/usermanagement/README.md

 **Relationship :**
 JPA is the specification, Hibernate is an implementation of JPA, and Spring Data JPA is a framework that makes it easier to use JPA in Spring applications.
 Spring Data JPA cannot work without a JPA provider like Hibernate.

+Key Benefits Reduces boilerplate code for database interactions, Simplifies data access logic, Provides a consistent way to work with different databases, and Improves developer productivity.

+You create a repository interface that extends Spring Data JPA's JpaRepository.

+Spring Data JPA will provide the implementation of the repository, allowing you to use methods like save(), findById(), findAll(), etc.